Schmavery/facebook-chat-api/DOCS.md

 __Arguments__

 * `message`: A string (for backward compatibility) or a message object as described below.
 * `threadID`: A string, number, or array representing a thread.
-It happens to be someone's userId in the case of a one to one conversation or an array of userIds when starting a new group chat.
+It happens to be someone's userID in the case of a one to one conversation or an array of userIDs when starting a new group chat.
 * `callback(err, messageInfo)`: A callback called when sending the message is done (either with an error or with an confirmation object). `messageInfo` contains the `threadID` where the message was sent and a `messageID`, as well as the `timestamp` of the message.

 __Message Object__: